Selections from the “B-C-E Collection”

 An interesting hypothesis from a CoinTalk member (ancient coin hunter, now on Numisforums, but capitalized): Might the shield design represent the distinctive decorations used by different Legionary units?
 Is the coinage honoring one of the Legions here?
 It certainly seems to resemble a shield pattern reputedly used by a late-4th century unit (Lanciarii Gallicani Honoriani).
 It may remain a mystery if a specific unit or legion was represented, but it seems plausible.

 Above: “Fallen Horseman” AE2s of Constantius Gallus.
-Mints: Alexandria, Antioch (2), Constantinople, Cyzicus, Nicomedia.
+Mints: Alexandria, Antioch, Constantinople, Cyzicus, Nicomedia, Trier.
 (See also: video of 3 specs.)

-An interesting specimen that has been double- or triple-struck (possibly with a second pair of dies from the same workshop?).
-The Roman soldier from the first strike appears to be spearing the Roman soldier from a second strike!
+The coin on the right (ex Martin Wettmark Error Collection) has been triple-struck (with at least two die-pairs).
+The Roman soldier from the first strike is spearing the Roman soldier from a second strike!

 4th Cent.
 Late Empire: